Gentiana: Uses

+such as apéritifs, liqueurs, and tonics.
+Gentiana lutea is used to produce Gentian liqueur in the Alps and in the Auvergne.

-Gentian root is a common beverage flavouring for bitters.
-The soft drink Moxie contains gentian root.
+Gentian root is a common beverage flavouring for bitters, and is used in the soft drink Moxie.
 The French apéritif Suze is made with gentian.
 Americano apéritifs contain gentian root for bitter flavoring.
 It is an ingredient in the Italian liqueur Aperol.
 It is also used as the main flavor in the German after-dinner digestif called Underberg, and the main ingredient in Angostura bitters and Peychaud's Bitters.

 The principal bitter component of gentian root is gentiopicrin (also called gentiopicroside), a glycoside.
 A 2007 paper by a Japanese group identified 23 compounds in fresh gentian root.
 Gentiopicrin was absent from the fresh root, so it possibly developed during drying and storage of the root.

 Gentian has had limited use in perfumery, most notably as a glycerine soap (Crabtree & Evelyn) and a perfume (Corday's Possession, 1937).

 The young plant and old leaves of at least one species, Gentiana scabra, are edible when cooked and have historically been used as a famine food when other food sources were scarce.